 - Target Spectrum Breakers are NOT allowed

 - Faction, COSMOS, deadspace and officer modules are NOT allowed

 - T1 Rigs are allowed.
 T2 Rigs are NOT allowed

 Cap Boosters are allowed.

 All T1 and T2 ammunition, missiles and charges are allowed, with the following exceptions:

 - Remote Sensor Dampener and Weapon Disruptor Scripts are NOT allowed

 Navy Faction ammunition, missiles and capacitor boosters are allowed.

-Only standard T1 (Tech One) drones and sentry drones are allowed.
-This means that T2, faction, augmented and integrated drones are NOT allowed.
+T1 (Tech One) and T2 (Tech Two) mobile combat drones (light, medium, and heavy drones) are allowed.
+Faction, augmented and integrated drones are NOT allowed.
 The Gecko is NOT allowed.

 All electronic warfare drones are allowed.